 Adoption of the KHQR code has also surged, with 4.9 million merchant accounts now registered.
 Meanwhile, e-wallet accounts have grown to approximately 22.9 million, reflecting the widespread adoption of digital finance, he said.

-Transactions in USD rose by 133 percent, while riel transactions skyrocketed 334 percent, showing a strong shift in consumer behavior, as of the first quarter of 2025, the National Bank of Cambodia (NBC) stated.
+Transactions in USD rose by 133 percent, while riel transactions skyrocketed 334 percent, showing a strong shift in consumer behaviour, as of the first quarter of 2025, the National Bank of Cambodia (NBC) stated.

 This growth, which is driven by Cambodia’s young and tech-savvy population, saw 25.3 million active mobile connections, equivalent to 143 percent of the population, and 10.8 million internet users early this year, NBC added, noting that digital access is becoming a lifestyle now.